BorgwardtLab/PyChange/README.md

 ## Remarks

 Be carful:
-- Changes in differences have a high FN rate
+- Changes in differences have a high FN rate.
+- `E-Divise` is slow.

 ## Any questions?